ji-podhead/kubyplexer/kubyplexer_js/README.md

+# Start a python script by clicking the lower button.
+-below you find the slint manual

 # Slint Node.js Template

 A template for a Node.js application that's using Slint for the user interface and Node.js for the build system.